-How Do I Cope With My Memory Problems?
+How Do I Deal With Memory Problems?

 - Label cupboards and drawers with words or pictures that describe their contents.